matloff/fasteR/README.md

 we really want.
 (In the case of **ggplot2**, this is handled automatically by the software.)

 Well, then, what does the graph tell us?
-The peak for women, a little less than $50,000, seems to be at a lower wage than that for men, at something like $60,000.
+The peak for women, occurring at a little less than $50,000, seems to be at a lower wage than that for men, at something like $60,000.
 At salaries around, say, $125,000, there seem to be more men than women.
 (Black curve higher than red curve.
 Remember, the curves are just smoothed histograms, so, if a curve is really high at, say 168.0, that means that 168.0 is very frequently-occurring value..)

 > **Your Turn:**  Try plotting multiple such curves on the same graph, for other